alp82/abmash/README.markdown

 	// click it
 	firstResult.click();

-Query conditions like `below()` are based on the visual representation of the web page, independently from the page source and DOM structure.
+Query predicates like `below()` are based on the visual representation of the web page, independently from the page source and DOM structure.
 Correspondingly, `isTitle()` not only selects `<h1>`, `<h2>`, ... elements, but also elements with a bigger font-size than the average on the current page.